RETURN TO PLAY

 At all times, national organisations, clubs and coaches will need to remain flexible.
-The model is designed to help you adapt your hockey activity during all COVID-19 alert levels.
 As a club, you might find that you move back and forth between the categories dependent on the course of the virus and subsequent Government regulations.

 WHAT DOES THIS MEAN FOR YOU?

-The COVID-19 Coordinator will be the key implementer and central point of contact for all matters COVID-19 for the club.
+The COVID-19 Officer will be the key implementer and central point of contact for all matters COVID-19 for the club.

-The Coordinator will fulfil the role of liaising with other clubs, associations, local and National Sporting Organisations and other relevant stakeholders in relation to your organisation’s response to COVID-19.
+The Officer will fulfil the role of liaising with other clubs, associations, local and National Sporting Organisations and other relevant stakeholders in relation to your organisation’s response to COVID-19.

 Due to the time sensitive information, resources will be made available in Welsh as soon as possible.

 Thank you for your patience